trade-portal/policies/_basecamp/abuse/how-we-handle/index.md

 For other cases, we will consider good faith appeals sent to [appeals@basecamp.com](mailto:appeals@basecamp.com) by the account owner within 14 calendar days.

-**This process applies to any product created and owned by Basecamp, LLC.
+**This process applies to any product created and owned by Basecamp, {{site.legal_name}}.
 That includes Basecamp (any version), HEY, Highrise, Campfire, Backpack, Writeboard, and Ta-da List.*